- Share

 Business Outlook and Trends Survey

-The Business Outlook and Trends Survey (BOTS) is a business conditions survey administered by the Cleveland Fed in cooperation with survey partners.
+The Business Outlook and Trends Survey (BOTS) is a business conditions survey administered by the Cleveland Fed twice a year in cooperation with survey partners.
 The survey gathers data from businesses across the Fourth Federal Reserve District on various topics such as labor markets, prices, and demand for regional goods and services.
 The Fourth District includes all of Ohio, western Pennsylvania, eastern Kentucky, and the northern panhandle of West Virginia.

 Results of latest survey

-The latest BOTS was fielded from April 28, 2025, to May 19, 2025.
+The latest BOTS was fielded from December 1 to 19, 2025.

 Demand and capital investments